Terpenes and Cannabis: What Medical Marijuana Patients Should Know

 Terpenes are further classified based on the number of isoprene units (C5H8) in the molecule.
 Monoterpenes like linalool and limonene are both monoterpenes (one terpene unit or two isoprene units). β-caryophyllene and humulene are both known as sesquiterpenes with three isoprene units.
 Carotenoids, which are also components of the visual system, are tetraterpenes composed of eight isoprene units.

 The development of terpenes in cannabis began for adaptive purposes: to repel predators and lure pollinators.
 They shape the attributes that contribute to the overall composition of a strain, adding a dimension to each one’s “personality.”
+So what should we know about cannabis terpenes and their effects?

 Why Are Terpenes So Important?

 Consider the scenario of two cannabis strains otherwise equal in their cannabinoid profiles with say, 15% THC and 7% CBD, but one strain being primarily of a beta-caryophyllene heavy profile and the other with a linalool heavy profile.
 Although these strains might look alike from their cannabinoid profiles, their effects would be vastly different due to their terpene profiles.
-We can quickly glean that terpenes are the actual stars of the show doing the heavy lifting.
+We can quickly glean that terpenes are the real stars of the show doing the heavy lifting.
 Cannabinoids simply provide the scaffolding framework for terpenes to follow the path of least resistance to their receptors.
-Natures synergistic chemokinetics are busy at work forming each unique chemical identity that gives rise to the architecture of the entourage effect.
+Nature’s synergistic chemokinetics are busy at work, forming each unique chemical identity that gives rise to the architecture of the entourage effect.

 The diverse chemical milieu reflected by the wide variety of cannabis cultivars and chemotypes is the chemical fingerprint of cannabis.